front-seat/cdp-summarize/README.md

 ### Which service will actually get used?

-If only one API key is present in the environment, `./cdp.py summarize ...` will use it.
-If both API keys are present, `huggingface` will be used if an endpoint URL is specified, otherwise `openai` will be used.
+If `--huggingface <endpoint_url>` is provided on the command line, huggingface will be used.

+Otherwise, the default OpenAI model will be used.
+(Currently, `gpt-3.5-turbo`).

 ## Example summary output